Designing for Problems, Not Pages: The Login.gov Help Center

 "The green ‘do’ and red ‘don’t’ made it super obvious what to do."

-After the usability study, the team decided to implement Prototype B's design since it performed the best and could be more easily rolled out in stages.
+After the usability study, the team decided to implement Prototype B's design due to the following factors:

 This redesign let me lead deeply across content strategy, interaction design, and user research.
 Our comparative analysis and usability testing enabled us to make targeted improvements that helped users get to their answers faster, feel more confident, and reduce the burden on support teams.